n8mauer/HCIRAG/README.md

 # HCIRAG

-A Retrieval Augmented Generation (RAG) system using MongoDB for document storage and retrieval of Human Computer Interaction (HCI) required reading.
+A Retrieval Augmented Generation (RAG) system using Elasticsearch for document storage and retrieval of Human Computer Interaction (HCI) required reading.

 ## Overview

 HCIRAG is a powerful RAG system designed to enhance your AI applications by providing efficient document storage, retrieval, and generation capabilities.
-By leveraging MongoDB's document storage capabilities, this system offers a robust solution for knowledge management and AI-powered content generation.
+By leveraging Elasticsearch's advanced search capabilities including vector search, this system offers a robust solution for knowledge management and AI-powered content generation.

 ## Features

-- **Document Storage**: Efficiently store and manage documents in MongoDB
+- **Document Storage**: Store and manage documents in Elasticsearch with robust indexing
-- **Semantic Retrieval**: Find relevant documents based on semantic similarity
+- **Vector Search**: Find relevant documents using semantic vector search for accurate retrieval
+- **Full-text Search**: Leverage Elasticsearch's powerful text search capabilities
 - **Content Generation**: Generate high-quality content augmented with retrieved information
 - **Scalable Architecture**: Built to handle growing document collections